 But unfortunately, some of these prescription drugs can do more than alleviate illness.
 Some can actually cause a different illness, particularly if they’re taken in ways that aren’t recommended.

-Sleep is a vital part of life, so when insomnia lasts for more than a few days, doctors hope to take swift action to make the issue come to an end.
-Medications can sometimes play a role in that process, and Ambien is just one prescription drug doctors can provide to people who need to sleep.
+Sleep is a vital part of life, so when insomnia lasts for more than a few days or weeks, many people seek relief.
+Medications can sometimes play a role in that process, and Ambien (generic name: zolpidem) is just one prescription drug doctors can provide to people who need to sleep.

-Unfortunately, some people who take Ambien find that they don’t get sleepy when the drug is in place.
+Some people find that they don’t get sleepy when they take Ambien.
 Instead, they have an opposite reaction.
 Rather than feeling tired, they feel energized and awake.
 They may even feel a little loopy or high.
+Sometimes, they may hallucinate, behave strangely, or experience episodic memory loss.5

-Xanax is similar to Ambien, in that it also causes a depression in brain activity.
+Xanax is a benzodiazepine drug that is similar to Klonopin and Valium.
+Benzodiazepines are similar to Ambien and also cause a depression, or slow, in brain activity.
 It’s so effective in slowing brain activity, in fact, that Xanax is sometimes used to help people to sleep, but Xanax is in a different medication class than Ambien.
-Xanax is a benzodiazepine medication, and it comes with some very special abuse risks.
+Xanax, like all other benzodiazepine medications, come with some very special abuse risks.

-Benzodiazepines like Xanax work on receptors in the brain known as GABA receptors, according to American Family Physician.
-Each molecule of Xanax has the potential to hop onto a GABA receptor, and when it does, it slows down the work that the GABA cells are designed to do.
+Benzodiazepines like Xanax work on receptors in the brain known as GABA receptors.
+Each molecule of Xanax has the potential to hop onto a GABA receptor, and when it does, it slows down the work that the GABA cells are designed to do.6

 Typically, these GABA cells act a bit like the brain’s cleanup crew.
 They remove extra cells associated with brain pleasure and euphoria, so a person can get back to normal after exposure to some rewarding event.
-When that cleanup isn’t happening, pleasure just seems to last.
+When that cleanup isn’t happening, the brain may feel numb or mildly euphoric for a short period of time.
 Feelings like that can be terribly addicting.

 That’s why it’s vital for people suffering from Xanax addiction to get help from a formal treatment program.
 People can then get the help they need to stop abusing Xanax for good.

-Phenobarbital is a medication that can be used in a variety of ways.
+Phenobarbital and other barbiturate drugs are used in a variety of ways.
 Some people use the drug to help control or prevent seizures.
 Others use this medication to help calm anxiety.
-Still others use this medication to help them ease from addiction to sobriety.
-All of these benefits come about due to the sedative power of this drug.
-When people have access to this medication, it works as a blunting device, slowing down almost every single system in the body.
+Ironically, others use this medication to help them ease addiction symptoms.
+These drugs are sedatives that slow down almost every single system in the body.

-Barbiturates like phenobarbital are known to be habit-forming, according to the U.S. National Library of Medicine, and people who take this type of medication are often encouraged to follow directions carefully and avoid:
+Barbiturates like phenobarbital are known to be habit-forming, and people who take this type of medication are often encouraged to follow directions carefully and avoid:

 - Taking bigger doses than recommended